abhishek-g-suresh/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

             ```
             cm node discover disable
+            cm power status -n '*'
             cm power on -n '*'
             ```
+            __NOTE:__ Power on the nodes when 'cm power status -n '*'' lists all the nodes. if there is any errors rerun the command
             1. Check the status of nodes.

             ```
             cm power status -n '*'